 Crisis Counseling Assistance and Training Program

-Supplemental funding for crisis counseling is available to states, local, tribes, and territories’ mental health authorities and designated tribal authorities through two grant mechanisms:
+Supplemental funding for crisis counseling is available to State Mental Health Authorities through two grant mechanisms:

-- Immediate Services Program (ISP) provides funds for up to 60 days of services immediately following the approval of IA for a disaster; and
+- The Immediate Services Program (ISP) which provides funds for up to 60 days of services immediately following a disaster declaration.

 Disaster Case Management

-The Disaster Case Management Program (DCMP) is a federally funded grant program authorized by Section 426 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, (42 U.S.C. § 5189d) and administred by FEMA.
-In the event of a Presidentially declared disaster which includes Individual Assistance, the Governor of the impacted State may request the implementation of the DCMP.
-The DCMP provides funding and technical assistance to ensure the delivery of holistic services to disaster survivors and promotes:
+The Disaster Case Management Program (DCMP) is a federally funded grant program authorized by the Stafford Act and administrated by FEMA.
+DCMP provides funding and technical assistance to ensure the delivery of holistic services to disaster survivors and promotes: